grz0zrg/fsynth/documentation/mk/docs/ui.md

 The code of the session can be found into **Code** and is named **main**, it is opened by default when any sessions is joined.

 "My library" is a global **user** code library which is shared between sessions, definition of constants, variables or functions can be defined here to be used in the main code of any sessions.
-It is very usefull to build a personal library of functions, constants etc.
+It is usefull to build a personal library of functions, constants etc.

 Fragment come with many examples which can be found in the **Examples** part of the workspace, some examples may require some pre actions from the users as such it is recommended to read the first part of the example.

-All additive examples does not require actions from the user and can be listened right away.
+All additive examples does not require actions from the user and can be tried right away.

 ## Widgets